sauvc/rulebook/rulebook.md

 - The dimensions, weights, etc. of the field, facilities and equipments stated in this rulebook have a margin of error of ±5% unless otherwise stated.
 However the dimensions and weights of the AUVs as stated in the rule book are the maximum and cannot be deviated.
 - The <span class="inverse">Judges</span> may demand additional explanations on safety issues when the safety of a vehicle is deemed to be in question.

+## Feedback

-<p>If you spot any errors/inconsistancies in the rulebook or have queries/clarifications about the rules, please email auvc.singapore@gmail.com or contact us through [our website](https://sauvc.org/#contact).</p>
+If you spot any errors in the rulebook or have queries about the rules, please email auvc.singapore@gmail.com or contact us through [our website](https://sauvc.org/#contact).